gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 > [Introduced][ce-37115] in GitLab 10.0.
 Generally available on GitLab 11.0.

-Auto DevOps automatically detects, builds, tests, deploys, and monitors your applications.
+Auto DevOps provides pre-defined CI configuration which will automatically detect, build, test, deploy, and monitor your applications.
+Leveraging CI best practices and tools, Auto DevOps aims to simplify the setup and execution of a modern software development lifecycle.

 ## Overview